-No aura; CL 1st; At least one rank in Craft (Alchemy); DC: 12; Price: 6 gp/4 oz. vial
+Caster Level: 1/2; Prerequisites: Alchemy; DC: 12; Market Price: 6 gp/4 oz. vial; Cost to Create: 12 gp/quart.

-Bloodiron [Alchana; Special]
+Bloodiron [Alchana: Special]

 Bloodiron is an alloyed mixture of normal iron and numerous chymicals molded into bars for later weapons-forging.
-When a bloodiron weapon is used against a creature keyed as its blood-foe, the weapon inflicts 1 additional point of damage due to acidic burns in the wounds.
+When a blood-foe, the weapon is used against a creature keyed as its blood-foe, the weapon inflicts 1 additional point of damage due to acidic burns in the wounds.
 (This damage is not multiplied by critical hits.)
-In addition, any points of damage inflicted by this alchemical bonus can only be healed by natural rest.
+In addition, any points of damage inflicted by this alchemical bonus are last by the victim.
 For example, a bloodiron dagger will inflict 1d4+1 points of damage against monstrous humanoids (anything from centaurs to yuan-ti) and reduce the target's hit point total by one with each successful hit.
-Only time spent resting (not magical healing) can restore these lost hit points.
+Only time spent resting (not magic) can restore these lost hit points.
+Tatalog of Wonders

-While it appears to be normal iron when set in bars, it is after forging and tempering in a related alchemical mixture that bloodiron takes on its namesake ruddy hue.
-All bloodiron is prepared in special batches and combined with various materials (blood, bone, and other secretions and remnants from the designated target type) to tie its effects to a particular type of creature, marking it as the blood-foe of this weapon.
-Just using the bloodiron or the chymicals as temperants and cooling baths is not enough-both must be used in the forging process to obtain the results noted above.
-This process usually creates enough bloodiron that an alchemist can forge more than one weapon from each batch, but check the weight of the weapon against the amounts created - a spiked chain or a dwarven urgosh made of bloodiron will cost twice as much, since it uses an entire batch of bloodiron to cast!
+While it appears as normal iron when set in bars, it is after forging and tempering in a related alchemical mixture that bloodiron takes on its namesake ruddy hue.
+All bloodiron is prepared in special batches and combined with various materials (blood, bone, and other secretions and remnants from the designated target type) to the its effects to a particular type of creature, marking it as the blood-foe of this weapon.
+Just using the bloodiron or the chymicals as temperants and cooling baths is not enough - both must be used in the forging process to obtain the results noted above.
+This process usually creates enough bloodiron that an alchemist can forge more than one weapon from each batch, but check the weight of the weapon against the amounts created -a spiked chain or a dwarven urgosh made of bloodiron will cost twice as much, since it uses an entire batch of bloodiron to cast!

 Bloodiron is expensive but treasured by rangers (whose favored enemies now have even more reason to fear them) or folk plagued regularly by particular types of monsters.

-After all, if your garrison's job is to defend the pass from the annual orc horde out of the higher mountains, having bloodiron weapons to use against them is crucial.
+After all, if your garrison's job is to defend the pass from the annual orchorde out of the higher mountains, having bloodiron weapons to use against them is crucial.